 Vision is our furthest reaching sense giving us much of the information we know about our surroundings.
 Good visual skills are vital to our everyday functioning.
-With out good vision, the simplest tasks become very difficult.
+Without good vision, the simplest tasks become very difficult.

-“They didn’t teach us that is school”
+“They didn’t teach us that in school”

 Diagnoses like amblyopia, strabismus and anisometropia have functional consequences and affect our patients outcomes yet many therapists are unaware of these.
-Mis-information, over generalization and over-reaching claims make it difficult for the therapist to separate the facts and myths, so our outcomes remain limited by our lack of knowledge is such an important area.
+Mis-information, over-generalization and over-reaching claims make it difficult for the therapist to separate the facts and myths, so our outcomes remain limited by our lack of knowledge is such an important area.

 At VisionMechanic.net, we separate the science from the hype and help you get the best from your patients.
 Our two day live course, the Vision Rehab Roadshow, also separates the science from the myth then gives you the tools you need to understand and improve the visual skills and the outcomes of your patients.

 You can learn a lot more about eyes and vision and how it all works at VisionMechanic.net and through our courses on-line, so feel free to have a look.
 You’ll be especially interested in spending time with us if you’re a parent, a teacher, therapist or doctor working with reading, developmental, and learning disorders, or even brain injuries.

 We’d appreciate it if you Liked and shared this video series if you find it helpful.
 We’re planning a lot of new content so subscribe to ensure you see all the new videos as they come out.
 Go to VisionMechanic.net to let us know if there’s a topic you’d like us to cover in an upcoming episode of the VisionMechanic.

 All science, with just a little attitude and no filler.
 That’s the Vision Mechanic.
 See you next time.